fluent/fluent-plugin-kafka/README.md

 The `<formatter name>` in `<format>` uses fluentd's formatter plugins.
 See [formatter article](https://docs.fluentd.org/v/1.0/formatter).

+**Note:** Java based Kafka client uses `murmur2` as partitioner function by default.
+If you want to use same partitioning behavior with fluent-plugin-kafka, change it to `murmur2` instead of `crc32`.
+Note that for using `murmur2` hash partitioner function, you must install `digest-murmurhash` gem.

 ruby-kafka sometimes returns `Kafka::DeliveryFailed` error without good information.
 In this case, `get_kafka_client_log` is useful for identifying the error cause. ruby-kafka's log is routed to fluentd log so you can see ruby-kafka's log in fluentd logs.